wing5wong/artisan-whs-static/source/_events/2020-07-20_junior-prizegiving.md

 title: Junior Prizegiving
 date: 2020-12-08T01:29:18.832Z
 ---
-11.00am Prizegiving in the School Hall.
+11.00am start in the School Hall.

 Last day for the Junior School.